Arg0s1080/mrz/README.rst

 Description:
 ------------

-MZR is a Machine Readable Zone generator and checker for official travel documents sizes 1, 2 and 3.
-(Passports, national id cards and other travel documents), Visas type A (MRVA) and Visas type B (MRVB)
+Machine Readable Zone generator and checker for official travel documents sizes 1, 2, 3, MRVA and MRVB (Passports, Visas, national id cards and other travel documents)

 MZR Generator and MRZ Checker are built according to International Civil Aviation Organization specifications (ICAO 9303):